Kavitha S. Dalal, Pharm.D. - Pharmacy Residency Program Director

 Bethany Toole, Pharm.D.

 Bethany grew up in Maple Shade, N.J., and earned her Doctor of Pharmacy degree from Wegmans School of Pharmacy at St. John Fisher College in Rochester, N.Y., in May 2019.
 Bethany joined Virtua Our Lady of Lourdes Hospital in July 2019 as a PGY-1 pharmacy resident.
 Her pharmacy residency research project was “The Impact of Pharmacist-Led Interventions on Heart Failure Readmission Rates and Length of Stay.”
-She is currently a clinical pharmacist at Virtua Our Lady of Lourdes Hospital.
-As a clinical pharmacist, she actively participates in heart failure interdisciplinary rounds, patient education and the cardiology investigational drug studies.
+She is currently the Transitions of Care/Heart Failure Clinical Pharmacy Specialist at Virtua Our Lady of Lourdes Hospital.
+As a clinical pharmacy specialist, she actively participates in heart failure interdisciplinary rounds, patient education and the cardiology investigational drug studies.
 In her free time, Bethany likes to cook, travel, and spend time with friends and family.

 Della Xu, Pharm.
 D.